Denk-Em/kStatistics/README.md

 ```
 216.0
 ```
-And if a value is missing
+and if a value is missing
 ```
 evaluate('k[1] = 2, k[2] = 6, k[4] = 8', 'k[1]^4 + 6k[1]^2k[2] + 3k[2]^2 + 4k[1]k[3] + k[4]')
 ```
 ```
 ValueError: Undefined variables in expression: ['k[3]']
 ```
-Finally, if one tries to evaluate cum2mom giving in input cumulant values instead of moment values, the function produces an error.
+Finally, if one tries to evaluate cum2mom giving in input cumulant values instead of moment values, the function produces the following error:
 ```
 evaluate('k[1] = 2, k[2] = 4, k[3] = 6, k[4] = 8', cum2mom(5))
 ```
 ```
 ValueError: Trying to evaluate cum2mom with values of cumulants
 ```
-Or the other way round
+or the other way round
 ```
 evaluate('m[1]=1, m[2]=2, m[3]=4, m[4]=3', mom2cum(4))
 ```